HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ### `304` Not Modified status

-304 responses are usually much smaller than 200 responses, so we can see an improvement in page performance when we use conditional requests correctly.
-Revalidation on conditional requests can only be done by using either an `Etag` or `Last-Modified` header.
+When it comes to size, `304 Not Modified` responses are usually much smaller than `200 OK` responses, so it follows that page performance can be sped up/improved?? by only delivering the necessary size of data.
+This is where correctly using conditional requests comes in because revalidation (and data savings?) can only be done by using either an `Etag` or `Last-Modified` header.

-The distribution of 304 responses increased by 7.7% for `If-Modified-Since` in 2021, compared to 2020.
+The `Last-Modified` response header works in conjunction with the `If-Modified-Since` request header to let the browser know if any changes have been made to the requested file.

 {{ figure_markup(
   image="http-304-by-caching-strategy.png",